the-events-calendar/the-events-calendar/readme.txt

 3.x is a complete overhaul of the plugin, and as a result we're starting the changelog fresh.
 For release notes from the 2.x lifecycle, see <a href="http://m.tri.be/k">our 2.x release notes.</a>

 = 3.5 =
-Incorporated updated Spanish translation files, courtesy of Juanjo Reparaz Sarasola Added new Montenegrin translation files, courtesy of Sasa Vukovic Added updated Norwegian Bokmål translation files, courtesy of Morten Ruud Added new Norwegian Nynorsk translation files, courtesy of Torbjørn Lauen
+Incorporated updated Spanish translation files, courtesy of Juan Jose Reparaz Sarasola Added new Montenegrin translation files, courtesy of Sasa Vukovic Added updated Norwegian Bokmål translation files, courtesy of Morten Ruud Added new Norwegian Nynorsk translation files, courtesy of Torbjørn Lauen